Foods You Should Never Refrigerate

 When chocolate is under low temperatures like those in the fridge for a long time, a white layer forms that makes its flavor change.
 It is best to keep it at room temperature and out of the light.
 You should also keep this out of high temperatures.

 When coffee is in the fridge, it undergoes a change similar to that of chocolate.
 It creates a layer that changes its flavor and it also loses its particular smell.
+You can find the right way to store coffee in here.

 These types of foods are made to be conserved at room temperature.
-When they are in low temperatures, they lose their properties, vitamins, flavor, and texture.
+When they are in low temperatures, they lose their properties, vitamins, flavor and texture.

 We hope you have found this post on foods you should never refrigerate both useful and informative!